Extensive analysis of reconstruction algorithms for DESI 2024 baryon acoustic oscillations: Additional figures

 \subsection{BGS}

-We include four additional figures for BGS that show the power spectrum comparisons for \textbf{RecSym} and \textbf{RecIso}.
-Figure~\ref{fig:Pk_BGS_MG_iFFT} shows the difference between the power spectra by iFFT and MG divided by the MG monopole in the \textbf{RecSym} convention.
-We show the difference due to the zero-crossing in the quadrupole of BGS.
-The trend is qualitatively similar to that in ELG and the two methods differ at the maximum 0.2\% in both the monopole and the quadrupole (w.r.t MG monopole).
-There is also less difference among 3, 5, and 7 iterations, suggesting that iFFT converges slightly faster in BGS than in ELG.
-In the comparison of the line of sight power spectrum with \textbf{RecSym} in Figure~\ref{fig:Pk_angle_BGS}, the line of sight direction still exhibits more differences than perpendicular to the line of sight, but more towards smaller scales.
+We include four additional figures for BGS that show the power spectrum and propagator comparisons for \textbf{RecIso}.
 Figures~\ref{fig:BGS_Iso} and~\ref{fig:BGS_2d_iso} show the power spectrum comparison for the \textbf{RecIso} case.
 In Figure~\ref{fig:BGS_Iso}, it is interesting that BGS shows more discrepancy between iFFT and MG on smaller scales in monopole, whereas for ELG and QSO, there is more discrepancy on large scales.
 In Figure~\ref{fig:BGS_2d_iso}, large scale discrepancy still presents along the line of sight; however, on BAO scales, the differences between iFFT and MG are within 0.3\% for both along and perpendicular to the line of sight.
+Figure~\ref{fig:BGS_Gk_reciso} show the results of BGS propagator in \textbf{RecIso}.
+Along the line of sight, there is again noticeable differences between MG and iFFT (3 iterations) similar to that in the \textbf{RecSym} propagator.